 How to Apply

 The Southern Poverty Law Center is a national nonprofit that dedicates itself to combating intolerance, discrimination, and unfairness using litigation and education.

-The three main projects that the Center is involved in includes:
+The three main projects that the Center is involved in include:

-- By working to get rid of radical extremists and tracking the activities of hate groups and domestic terrorists across the country.
+- Working to get rid of radical extremists and tracking the activities of hate groups and domestic terrorists across the country

-- Assisting educators in teaching children to embrace diversity, reduce hate, and respecting individual difference by providing them with the resources to accomplish these goals.
+- Assisting educators in teaching children to embrace diversity, reduce hate, and respect individual difference by providing them with the resources to accomplish these goals

-The start of each internship is somewhat flexible but usually begins sometime in June and continues for approximately ten weeks.
+The start of each internship is somewhat flexible but usually begins sometime in June and continues for approximately 10 weeks.

 All applicants must submit a cover letter, resume, transcript, a writing sample (no longer than 15 pages), and the names and phone numbers of two references to email@example.com.
 Due to the high volume of applicants, the Center is unable to respond to inquiries by phone.

 There are many career opportunities available with the Southern Poverty Law Center in Alabama, Georgia, California, and Florida.
 The SPLC seeks diverse candidates who possess the character and personal attributes that will help the Center achieve its goals and challenging objectives.

 There are full-time and part-time positions often available as well as legal internships for second-year law students and two-year fellowships.
 The Southern Poverty Law Center does not offer formal internship programs for undergraduate students.